John K. Jenkins, M.D.

 Executive Vice President, Regulatory Policy

 Brian Corrigan joined Greenleaf in August 2014, following more than a decade of professional experience in the biopharmaceutical industry.
-Brian uses his in-depth understanding of the US healthcare system and the Food and Drug Administration’s (FDA) regulatory process to provide strategic and technical guidance to Greenleaf clients.
+Brian uses his in-depth understanding of the U.S. healthcare system and the Food and Drug Administration (FDA) regulatory process to provide strategic and technical guidance to Greenleaf clients.

 Before joining Greenleaf, Brian was a key member of the Government Affairs and Public Policy team at Vertex Pharmaceuticals.
-While at Vertex, Brian led the development of federal policy strategies and worked closely with the company’s leadership to incorporate these strategies into the business planning and forecasting process.
-Brian also represented the company on industry trade association committees and was responsible for translating industry developments into actionable corporate initiatives.
+Brian led the development of Vertex’s regulatory policy strategies and worked closely with the company’s leadership to incorporate these strategies into business planning and clinical development initiatives.
+Brian also represented the company on industry trade association committees.

 Brian joined Vertex Pharmaceuticals from Astellas Pharma U.S., where he worked on federal policy and governmental affairs issues.